joshwnj/untangling-callbacks/article.md

 Putting it together
 ----

-Finally let's take the functions we've written and see if we can stick them together to solve the problem:
+Finally let's take the functions we've written and see if we can stick them together to solve the problem (You can see the complete code in <https://github.com/joshwnj/untangling-callbacks>):

 ```js
 var fs = require('fs');